 - Verify that you are matriculated (accepted into a program).

-- Work with your department head/advisor to schedule exam with appropriate professor.
+- Work with your department chair/advisor to schedule exam with appropriate professor.

 - If taking the exam in your graduating semester, obtain approval from the Vice President of Academic Affairs.